DevonGifford/Spotify-Clone/README.md

 <hr>
 <!-- container open -->

-If you want a brief description of the different components I have created and what they do ...
+<em>If you want a brief description of the different components I have created and what they do ... </em>

 <details>
 <summary> Click here to expand: </summary>